PacioIgnacio/Non-Polar-Solvation/README.md

 - **GROMOS** is an acronym of the **GROningen MOlecular Simulation** computer program.
 It’s a software package used for computer simulations of molecular systems like proteins, inorganic and organic chemical compounds, DNA, etc, writen in **C++**, available in this [link](http://www.gromos.net/).
-- All the motivation, theorical background, and methods are carefully explained in my thesis report that you can find [here](lalalal).
+- All the motivation, theorical background, and methods are carefully explained the project report that you can find [here](https://github.com/PacioIgnacio/Non-Polar-Solvation/tree/master/Info).

 ## Workflow ##